Local Projects

 Envirothon

 A problem solving, natural resources learning experience for 9th through 12th graders.
 Students are trained in real-life, hands-on environmentalism and then use what they have learned to solve environmental problems in a competitive framework.
 Subject areas include soils, forestry, aquatics, wildlife and a current environmental issue (protection of groundwater for 2010).
 Envirothon teams can compete on the state and national levels for substantial scholarships and prizes.
-Training for teachers and teams will be conducted in March at Burr Oak Woods, Blue Springs, followed by the KC Region Envirothon at the same location in April.
-E-mail us for more details on the Envirothon program.
+KC Regional Envriothon takes place in March each year.
+If you are interested in learning more information about this event, please give us a call at (816) - 229 - 5113 ext 3 and speak with Ashley King.
+Ashley is the Outreach Coordinator for this event.

 Conservation Education Resource Library